 As we’ve made the decision to stay where we are, I have made it my mission to make this house a home.
 Sometimes, the interior design of your house can make all of the difference when it comes to settling into your new space.
-From the furniture, to the appliances, everything has a part to play in the vibe that you want your home to have.
+So I’ve been doing a lot of furniture shopping.
+I’m also thinking about getting a new mattress from somewhere like Simba Sleep but I haven’t bought one yet.
+I’ve spent quite a lot of money redecorating the home so I better save some pennies before I splurge again!
+From the furniture to the appliances, everything has a part to play in the vibe that you want your home to have.
+Everything needs to be perfect!
 Even implementing something like these Verisure Smart Alarms and adding extra security features to your home can help to give you peace of mind in knowing that you and your family are safe.
 I’d have to say that I think this is an important change that you must make to your home, as the last thing that you want to deal with is having to replace everything that you worked so hard to get.
 But we’re living in the here and now, and who knows, maybe this property will become our forever home?

 If you were here just after Christmas, these floral pillows are probably familiar to you!
 I just swapped out my blush pillow covers that I had out then, for a few different shades of blue/green ones.